 This means, at least in theory, you can move to Canada even if you don’t have a job in the country.
 Having a job offer can result in an additional 50-200 points to your CRS score.
 But, not having a job offer does not mean you are ineligible for permanent residence.

 So, which option should you choose?
-Should you focus on gaining Canadian work experience through a work permit under the under the Temporary Foreign Worker Program and then think about PR?
+Should you focus on gaining Canadian work experience through a work permit under the Temporary Foreign Worker Program and then think about PR?
 Or, should you focus on direct permanent residence?

 Analysis of Ottawa’s Economic Insight Series Data